adrian555/DocsDump/operator-in-practice.md

 d) create a catalog source

 CatalogSource is a Kubernetes resource containing a catalog of operators that can be installed through OLM.
-Catalog source runs the operator registry server to expose the operators stored in the local database.
+Catalog source runs the operator registry server as a service exposed on port `50051`.
+It runs with the docker image built above and initializes a sqlite database local to the container for data querying.
+This allows `OLM` to discover and query the operators registered in the catalog.

 A catalog source manifest looks like follow

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1